See

 • Senbonyama Mountain Hiking

 From the entrance of the hiking trail, cross the Nishigawa River over the Sennen Bridge and see the famous Osugi cedar tree of Senbonyama Mountain.
-This massive cedar tree has been selected as one of the top 100 largest trees of Japan by the Forestry Agency.
-It is at least 250 years old, reaching a height of 54 meters with a diameter of over two meters.
+This massive cedar tree has been selected as one of the top 100 largest trees in Japan by the Forestry Agency.
+It is at least 250 years old, reaching a height of 54 meters (177 feet) with a diameter of over two meters (6.5 feet).

 Umaji-mura, Aki-gun, Kochi-ken